Shuaayeeb/Data_Analysis_Bootcamp/README.md

 ## INTRODUCTION
 In the ongoing bootcamp we were thought basic excel functions after which a task was assigned.This involves creating a table with 20 rows and 5 column.
 The table has the following headers, Employee ID, Employee full name, Job type, salary and Department.
 ## TASK
-1.To show employee who are freelancers and highlight one whose salary is above $10000.
+1. To show employee who are freelancers and highlight one whose salary is above $10000.
 2.  split the employee full name in "first name" and "last name and check for duplicates and highlight if any.
-3.Highliht any employee whose name begins with the letter "E" and Format the Column to show Highest salary in green and lowest in red backgroud respectively.
+3. Highliht any employee whose name begins with the letter "E" and Format the Column to show Highest salary in green and lowest in red backgroud respectively.